mnaeimaei/ClinicalEventKnowledgeGraphs/README.md

 ## Creating a Labeled Property Graph for Entities Attributes

-By clicking the “Run” button, a node will be created for each row in the Entities Attributes sheet of the Excel file:
+By runing the **Script02_EntAttr_run.py**, a node will be created for each row in the Entities Attributes sheet of the Excel file:

 <img src="./README_resources/CEKG_02.jpeg" alt="Alt text" width="600" height="950"/>